 - "Coporatocracy", a Mulberry comic created for BANG!
 Magazine, ends on a cliffhanger.
 However, the following BANG! issue has an unrelated Mulberry story, "My Fat Lady".
 Mulberry and Jack even admit forgetting what exactly happened in "Coporatocracy".

 - Oglaf has apparently aborted its plot altogether.
 Oglaf started as a gag-a-day sex comedy with a handful of recurring characters, then started developing an ongoing plot with hints at a Myth Arc... only to suddenly abandon the story and go back to a gag-a-day comic.
+The title character was part of the arc, and hasn't been sighted in years.

 - Occurs in an arc of PvP, where the characters had travelled back in time, but quickly wrapped up halfway through due to fan complaints.
 The writer later said he regretted buckling under the pressure.